-Marcus has been a concert tuner and piano restorer for over 35 years and has a passion to see each piano perform to its best capabilities.
-In our experience we found that the majority of older pianos have been regularly tuned but never or rarely serviced; it’s therefore difficult to achieve a reliable soft touch, and the tone is also inferior.
-The quote will detail the most important work that needs doing and place tasks in order of priority.
-We work to a time sheet and you will be billed only according to the hours worked and parts bought.
+Marcus Roberts has been a concert tuner and piano restorer for over 35 years and has a passion to see each piano perform to its best capabilities.
+In our experience, we have found that the majority of older pianos have been regularly tuned but never or rarely serviced.
+Therefore it becomes very difficult to achieve a reliable soft touch, which is key for anyone wishing to develop their piano playing, not to mention that the tone is also inferior.

 The main aspects we take into account